korAPUcard/modular_electronics/README.md

 If you make some customization to computing devices, you can easily programming.
 All devices using GUI-based OS.

 All devices require the power.
 Commonly used Joules from Mekanism.
 This mod is based on Mekanism.
-CC:Tweaked is not an option.
+CC:Tweaked is not required.
 Modular Electronics is a standalone computing mod.
 (CC:Tweaked(ComputerCraft) and OpenComputer is CLI-based, but Modular Electronics is GUI-based.)

 -----